pacerevenue/Pace-Python-Interview/questions/question_1.md

 Next this table should be used to update the exisiting `/occupancy` endpoint in `app.py` to return the actual real occupancy with the blocked rooms took into consideration.

+Your solution should work for a range of dates (the endpoint allows a start date and end date to specified).
+In the example below we are just showing you the result of picking start_date = end_date but in this test start_date and end_date can be different.

 #### Hint